Workflow

 ✅ Legitimate But Non-Converting (Yet) Monitor

-Some terms look relevant but haven't converted yet — "emergency plumber near me" with spend but no conversions might just need more time or a better landing page.
+Some terms look relevant but haven't converted yet. "emergency dentist near me" with spend but no conversions might just need more time or a better landing page.
 Don't block these.
 Note them and review again next week.

 STEP 3